Former Chicago Bears tight end Desmond Clark is commemorating Pride Month with a public celebration of his transgender son.

 Clark says DaShawn came out to him as trans in January.
 The two talked about it over breakfast.

 “Regardless of what you call yourself, what gender you identify as, or what pronouns you use, my love for you cuts through all of that and has for over nineteen years,” Clark writes.

 Former Chicago Bear @dezclark88 showing us what love and pride looks like.
 Beautiful words, beautiful sentiment.
 May everyone who meets DaShawn see him for everything he is. ❤️ pic.twitter.com/9Wwe81QqGR— Sarah Spain (@SarahSpain) June 2, 2022

 It’s not hyperbolic to say that loving parents can be life-saving for LGBTQ youth, especially transgender kids.
-Nearly half of LGBTQ kids considered suicide over the last year, according to a survey from The Trevor Project, and 59 percent of transgender boys thought about ending their lives.
+Nearly half of LGBTQ kids considered suicide over the last year, according to a survey, and 59% of transgender boys thought about ending their lives.

 A skilled receiving tight end, Clark is one of the most prominent athletes to publicly disclose they have a transgender child.
 NBA legend Dwyane Wade is an All-Star dad to his trans daughter, who came out when she was 12 years old.